unsaltedkale/Orbit-Idle-Game/README.md

 # 🌌☀️🪐 Orbit: A Background Idle Game

-###### A gif of an Alpha version of Orbit.
-It shows a circle growing and shrinking.
-When the circle is small, it is red, as it grows it turns orange, then yellow, then white, then blue-white, and finally blue.

 ## What is Orbit?

 Orbit is a relaxing idle game being developed for [⛵Shipwrecked](https://shipwrecked.hackclub.com/) based on the life cycles of stars.
 Your star will evolve from a protostar, to a main-squence star, expand as it becomes a giant, and explode in a super-nova!
 (If your star has enough mass, of course...)\